220328-uta-sh-net-ext/P0-Sean-Letts/3-29-2022-Assignment-2.md

   - Startup Scripts
     - Script Execution Order
       - /etc/profile - It contains Linux system wide environment and startup programs.
 This file runs first when a user logs in to the system.
 This file also act as a system-wide profile file for the bash shell.
       - /etc/profile.d - /etc/profile calls /etc/profile.d/.
-It is a directory and all scripts in this directory are called by /etc/profile using a [for loop] (https://bash.cyberciti.biz/guide/For_loop).
+It is a directory and all scripts in this directory are called by /etc/profile using a [for loop](https://bash.cyberciti.biz/guide/For_loop).
 This file runs second when a user logs in.
       - ~/.bash_profile or $HOME/.bash_profile - Finally, the file ~/.bash_profile is called in the users home directory ($HOME).
 This file runs third when a user logs in.
 This file calls ~/.bashrc in the users home directory.

         - Usage